Best hikes in West Virginia.

 Popular with climbers and hikers, it offers both a challenging climb and breathtaking views of the Potomac Highlands.

+The Seneca Rocks Trail leads to an observation deck with amazing views.
 It’s a short and steep trek to the top, but doable for families and casual hikers.

 The real fun is climbing further to the top of Seneca Rocks.
 This should only be done by experienced hikers!
+There is a big sign that strongly discourages anyone without proper climbing equipment from going any further.

 My husband and I are experienced hikers and know our limits with rock scrambling.
+We were able to reach the top without any problem.

 With that being said, go at your own risk!
-While the trail is family friendly, I wouldn’t recommend taking children past the warning sign.
+While the trail is family friendly, I wouldnโ€™t recommend taking children past the warning sign.

 In conclusion, Seneca Rocks is an exciting hike and one of my favorite spots in West Virginia!